onap/policy-parent/docs/clamp/acm/design-impl/participants/k8s-participant.rst

 The kubernetes participant also exposes REST endpoints for onboarding, installing and uninstalling of helm charts from the local chart database which facilitates the user to also use this component as a standalone application for helm operations.

-In Istanbul version, the kubernetes participant supports the following methods of installation of helm charts.
+In Kohn version, the kubernetes participant supports the following methods of installation of helm charts.

 - Installation of helm charts from configured helm repositories and remote repositories passed via TOSCA in CLAMP.
-- Installation of helm charts from the local chart database via the participant's REST Api.

 Prerequisites for using Kubernetes participant in Istanbul version:
 -------------------------------------------------------------------